meilisearch/documentation/resources/faq.md

 ## I have uploaded my documents, but I get no result when I search in my index.

 Your document upload probably failed.
-To understand why, please check the status of the document addition task using the `uid`.
+To understand why, please check the status of the document addition task using the returned `taskUid`.
 If the task failed, the response should contain an `error` object.

 Here is an example of a failed task: